Table of Contents

 - Rhythm guitar Tones

-If we envision a rock band with two guitarists, the rhythm player will take care of the foundational riffs or chords that complement the bass and drums.
-When recording, this could also mean many rhythm tracks that create harmonies to add structure to the songs.
+In a rock band with two guitarists, the rhythm player will take care of the foundational riffs or chords.
+This is important as it also complements the bass and drums.
+On a recording, it’s not uncommon to hear many rhythm parts that form the structure of a song.